go-acme/lego/docs/content/usage/cli/Renew-a-Certificate.md

 lego --email="you@example.com" --domains="example.com" --http renew --renew-hook="./myscript.sh"
 ```

-Some information is provides through environment variables:
+Some information is provided through environment variables:

 - `LEGO_ACCOUNT_EMAIL`: the email of the account.
 - `LEGO_CERT_DOMAIN`: the main domain of the certificate.